PHOTO GALLERY — Beautifully Made Aesthetics opens on Twin City Highway - Port Arthur News

 PHOTO GALLERY — Beautifully Made Aesthetics opens on Twin City Highway

 NEDERLAND — Beautifully Made Aesthetics opened its doors in Nederland on Thursday.
-C

 Customers filed into the beauty bar and spa located at 247 N. Twin City Hwy.